 Should you use dental flippers?

-If a recent accident has knocked out your teeth and you are looking for temporary tooth replacement options, your dentist may likely suggest opting for teeth flippers.
+If you have a missing tooth or teeth, and you are looking for temporary tooth replacement options, your dentist may suggest opting for teeth flippers.
 But should you actually get them?
-Let's take a look at the benefits and drawbacks of these teeth to help you decide.
+Let's take a look at the benefits and drawbacks of these false teeth to help you decide.

 Benefits of a dental flipper

-- Better appearance: Dental flippers fill in the gaps caused due to missing teeth so you can get your gorgeous smile back.
+- Better appearance: Dental flippers fill in the gaps caused by missing teeth so you can get your smile back.

 - Advance preparation: If for some reason, your dentist needs to remove one of your teeth due to disease or damage, a dental flipper can be prepared before the extraction and fixed in the mouth as soon as possible.

 - More stability: Using tooth flippers as partial dentures for front teeth can keep the teeth around the gap in place.
 This prevents these surrounding teeth from shifting.